alexwolf1975/CryptosEncoder/README.md

 # CryptosEncoder
-Encryption and decryption of files using bit noise superposition and permutation with multiplication from version 2.2.
+Encryption and decryption of files using bit noise superposition and permutation with division from version 2.2.